 My child has been in remedial reading this year.
 He made three months of progress so he actually fell further behind his peers.

 Can the school select one reading program and use that program with

-Reasons for Reading Failure
+Three Reasons for Reading Failure

 The program is not appropriate for the child.

 I am not aware of any research showing that a research based program will work if it is used by a teacher who is not properly trained, if the teacher-student ratio is wrong, if the required hours per day and week are wrong, or if the program is wrong for the child's stage of reading development.

 If the reading program is not matched to the child's stage of reading development and is not sufficiently intense to bring the child's skills to where they need to be for his age and grade, it is worthless for that child.

 Check your state grade level standards and the "average range" on test scores to document where your child needs to end up.
 Adjust the intensity of instruction so the child reaches this goal in two years or less.

 1. Effective programs are driven by reading research, not ideology.

 & Emotional Problems When Children Do Not Learn to Read